AndrewEllis93/Print-Tuning-Guide/README.md

 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.

-### Get your prints as smooth as a baby's bottom, THEN account for dimensions (if needed).
+### Get your prints as smooth as a baby's bottom, THEN account for dimensions (if needed)

 My below method is an **aesthetics-first approach**.
 This method creates very smooth surfaces, both on top layers AND for perimeters (layer stacking).